Strategic Investment Fund

 The Faculty’s refreshed strategic plan, Building the Future: 2021-2026, outlines four pillars (Education, Research, Organization and Partnerships) that provide an organizing framework for its goals and strategies.
 Proposals must align with at least one pillar and advance one or more of the strategies under that pillar.
 Applicants must specify the pillar(s) and strategy(ies) that their project aligns with and explain how the project’s activities and/or outcomes will advance the Faculty’s strategic goals.

-Space/facilities requirements: If the project involves any potential change to existing space usage (e.g., a significant change in the number or type of users, installation of new equipment requiring power, data or other special infrastructure) or requires new space, a space plan must be submitted as part of the application.
+If the project involves any potential change to existing space usage (e.g., a significant change in the number or type of users, installation of new equipment requiring power, data or other special infrastructure) or requires new space, a space plan must be submitted as part of the application.
 Applicants must consult with and obtain sign-off from Stephen Arentsen (stephen.arentsen@ubc.ca), Senior Planner, Space Planning & Facilities Management, for this plan.
-Download the space/facilities plan (MS Word).

-Digital technology requirements: Projects involving the development of digital technology solutions such as digital learning resource design and development, research data collection, data and analytics, cloud computing, websites/web apps, or end-user collaboration technology, must consult with and obtain sign-off from the Office of the Deputy CIO Medicine (dcio.medicine@ubc.ca), for this plan.
-Download the digital technology plan (MS Word).
+Projects involving the development of digital technology solutions such as digital learning resource design and development, research data collection, data and analytics, cloud computing, websites/web apps, or end-user collaboration technology, must consult with and obtain sign-off from the Office of the Deputy CIO Medicine (dcio.medicine@ubc.ca) for this plan.

-Indigenous-focused projects
+Indigenous-focused objectives:

 • Exploring the experiences and perspectives of Indigenous students, faculty or staff.
 This may include topics such as curriculum, admissions, the learning environment, faculty experiences and practices, the practice environment, learner well-being, pedagogical approaches, and health equity, as well as other aspects of health training and research.